OBJECTIVES AND POWERS

 G. The Archives Committee shall consist of at least two (2) members whose membership and Chairperson shall be appointed by the President.
 The President shall attempt, through his or her appointments, to stagger terms so that not more than one (1) member will need to be appointed in any fiscal year.
 The Archives Committee shall ensure that the archives of the Association are properly secured, identified, cataloged and reasonably available to the members and to keep the Board of Directors informed as to the general contents, condition and location of said archives.

-I. The President shall be an ex-officio member of all Committees, with the exception of the Nominating, and Auditing Committees.
+I. The President shall be an ex-officio member of all Committees, except for the Nominating Committee.

 J. A quorum for the above listed standing committees shall be a majority of the number of members required for each committee.